BBai-Tips/bbai/INSTALL.md

 2. Check the API logs: `bbai logs --api`
 3. Inspect the JSON files under `.bbai/data/conversations` for more detailed information

-As BBai is still in alpha, please take necessary precautions when using it with important projects.
+As BBai is still in beta, please take necessary precautions when using it with important projects.
 If you encounter any problems, please create an issue on the [BBai GitHub repository](https://github.com/BBai-Tips/bbai).

 ## Getting Help